ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 the same organizational PKI.
 By using DANE for client and sender identity, the sensor and the gateway may have identities represented by the equipment supplier, and still be able to mutually authenticate.
-Important sensor measurements forwarded by the gateway to the cloud may bear the DNS name and signature of the originating sensor, and the cloud application may authenticate the measurement independent of the gateway which forwarded the information to the application.
+Important sensor measurements forwarded by the gateway to the cloud may bear the DNS owner name and signature of the originating sensor, and the cloud application may authenticate the measurement independent of the gateway which forwarded the information to the application.